oversword/super-small-state-machine/README.md

 If stack trace is enabled, push the current path to the stack

-Execute the current node on the process and perform any required actions.
+Execute the current node on the process, returning the action to perform

+Perform any required actions.
 Updating the currentState

+Proceed to the next action

 When returning, run the ends state adapters, then the output adapter to complete execution.